 Since your agent is going to have the authority to make medical decisions for you in the event you are unable to make such decisions yourself, it should be a family member or friend that you trust will follow your wishes.
 Before executing a healthcare proxy, you should talk to the person whom you want to name as your agent about your wishes concerning medical decisions, especially life-sustaining treatment.

 Should I have a medical directive?

-A medical directive provides your agent with instructions on what type of care you would like.
+A medical directive instructs your agent on what type of care you would like.
 If you wish, you may include a medical directive in your health care proxy.
-It may include specific instructions concerning the initiation or termination of life-sustaining treatment or a more broad statement granting general authority for all medical decisions that are important to you.
+It may consist of specific instructions concerning the initiation or termination of life-sustaining treatment or a more broad statement granting general authority for all medical decisions that are important to you.

 A health care proxy takes effect only when you require medical treatment and are unable to communicate your wishes concerning your treatment.

 What if I regain the ability to communicate my own decisions?

 If you become able to express your wishes at any time, you will be listened to and the health care proxy will have no effect.